 - General Motors

 Project duration can vary from part of a semester (3 to 7 weeks) to a full semester (15 weeks) to a full year (or even multiple years.)
 A project may engage a full class or an independent team of a just few students and faculty members.
 Both undergraduate and graduate students have opportunities to participate.

-Want to become a research sponsor?
-Please take a moment to read our guidelines for what makes a successful collaboration.
 If you have questions about sponsoring research or would like to set up a meeting to discuss possibilities, please contact us.